 The course will explain what it means to manage sustainability in the fashion sector and will analyze numerous business case studies relating to the multi-stakeholder approach of a responsible fashion company.

-• Supply Chain Management & Responsible Innovation
+• Supply Chain Management, Digital and Responsible Innovation

 The course will allow to understand what social audits are and will provide the fundamental tools for structuring sustainability reports in the fashion sector.
 During the lessons, the model of the Renewed Fashion Value Chain will be presented and the following drivers of change of responsible innovation will be explored: supply chain traceability and transparency, circularity, collaborative consumption.
 Will be introduced some 4.0 technologies, for example Blockchain, for traceability and transparency of the supply chain.